Pioneering two-stage right for cyclists on Edinburgh's Leith Walk

 A new two-stage right turn junction to help keep cyclists safe is being introduced on one of the Capital's major thoroughfares - the first such junction of its kind in Scotland.

-This is due to 'go live' at McDonald Road at the end of this month (exact date tbc) as part of an ongoing, comprehensive project of public realm and active travel improvements to Leith Walk.
+This is due to 'go live' at McDonald Road on Wednesday 25 October as part of an ongoing, comprehensive project of public realm and active travel improvements to Leith Walk.

-Also launching at the end of October are approximately 700m of segregated cycle lanes on the east and west sides of Leith Walk between Iona Street and Brunswick Street, offering a safe and continuous route separated from general traffic.
+Also launching at the same time are approximately 700m of segregated cycle lanes on the east and west sides of Leith Walk between Iona Street and Brunswick Street, offering a safe and continuous route separated from general traffic.
 These lanes divert behind bus stops, leaving space for bus passengers and with clearly marked crossing points to allow passengers to cross to or from the stops.

 The two-stage right turn feature, already successfully used in London and in other European cities, will enable those on bikes - especially less experienced cyclists - to turn right safely, without the need to wait in the centre of the junction.

 For example, cyclists travelling north on Leith Walk who want to turn right into Brunswick Road will follow advance signals at the traffic lights to be guided left into McDonald Road, where they'll be given further a advance signal to cross Leith Walk into Brunswick Road.

 This layout, which is being launched alongside measures to help cyclists cross existing tram tracks safely at key locations, would allow cyclists to cross potential future tram tracks at 90 degrees, should the tram to Newhaven be approved.